aheze/SupportDocs/README.md

 ### Example repo
 You can find an example repository using SupportDocs [here](https://github.com/aheze/MyHelpCenter).

-### Searching
-A search feature is coming soon!
-I'm just trying to figure out the animations, but it should be done by 12/10 at the latest.

 ### Dark Mode
 SupportDocs supports Dark Mode right out of the box!
 You don't need to do anything.